For the second time in less than a year, a US court has found that the weed killer Roundup is responsible for causing cancer.

 2. While the rice is cooking, the lentils can also be prepared.
 Rinse under running water then tip into a pan and cover with 600 ml fresh water.
 Bring to the boil, then reduce the heat to a simmer.
 Cook for 15 minutes or until the lentils are just tender but retaining a little bite.
 Drain and set to one side with the rice.

 3 For the crispy onions, pour two tablespoons of the olive oil into a large frying pan or skillet and place over a medium heat.
 Once the oil is hot, add the thinly sliced onions and cook, stirring, until the onions have become browned and caramelised and are starting to crisp.
 During this time, stir the onions every so often to ensure even distribution of colour and caramelisation.
-Once they are ready, remove half of the onions from the pan with a slotted spoon and leave them to drain on kitchen paper.
+Once they are ready, add and stir in the cinnamon and remove half of the onions from the pan with a slotted spoon, leaving them to drain on kitchen paper.

 4. Add the remaining tablespoonful of olive oil to the rest of the onions still in the pan.
 Add the rice and lentils, sea salt and ground cumin.
 Stir to combine, then add the vegetable stock and the bay leaves.
 Increase the heat under the pan.
 When the mixture begins to boil, reduce the heat to a simmer and cook, stirring, for a further 15-20 minutes, or until the stock has been absorbed.
 Remove from the heat, squeeze the lemon juice into the pan and give it a good stir.

 5. Divide the rice and lentil mixture between four plates.
 Scatter with the chopped mint and serve with a tablespoon of coconut yoghurt topped with the reserved crispy onions.